 Is a 50mm prime lens good for beginners

 The 50mm lens is a smart choice for beginner photographers.
 It’s a perfect middle of the road lens, that offers versatility and quality for your camera.
-You can find many budget options as well as sizes for your camera mount.

 The 50mm will give you a good range of options when shooting portraits.
 This focal range has less distortion than a 35mm and more options in areas with limited space.